-- People want and need privacy and security (confidentiality, integrity, authenticity, and availability) while communicating - In the past, cryptography is heavily used for military applications to keep sensitive information secret from enemies (adversaries). - Julius Caesar used a simple shift cipher to communicate with his generals in the battlefield. - World War I, World War II (Enigma)
+- People want privacy, security (confidentiality, integrity, authenticity, and availability), and safety while communicating - In the past, cryptography is heavily used for military applications to keep sensitive information secret from enemies (adversaries). - Julius Caesar used a simple shift cipher to communicate with his generals in the battlefield. - World War I, World War II (Enigma)